Aesica/RMMV/README.md

 - Control over bush opacity vs the lower half of actors and events
 - Probably some other things I'm forgetting

+**5/28/2019 - 2.4**
+- Moved the MP Aliasing functionality into its own plugin - AES_CustomMP

 **5/26/2019 - 2.3**
 - Added MP Aliasing functionality, enabling different classes to display MP in different ways--class specific names, gauge colors, etc.
 - MP Aliasing also updates how skill costs are displayed, similar to how YEP_SkillCore displays them.
 This is due mostly to this plugin needing to overwrite YEP_SkillCore's MP display functions in order to display aliased MP correctly.